Wozzardman/FilteredDetailsListV3/README.md

 # PowerApps Filtered DetailsList PCF Control

-An enterprise-grade PowerApps Component Framework (PCF) control that provides an enhanced version of the [Fluent UI DetailsList component](https://developer.microsoft.com/en-us/fluentui#/controls/web/detailslist) with advanced filtering, virtualization, and performance optimizations.
+An enterprise-grade PowerApps Component Framework (PCF) control that provides an enhanced version of the [Fluent UI DetailsList component](https://developer.microsoft.com/en-us/fluentui#/controls/web/detailslist) with advanced filtering, vir- `ColHorizontalAlign` - The alignment of the cell content if the `ColCellType` is of type `image`, or `clickableimage`.
+- `ColVerticalAlign` -  The alignment of the cell content if the `ColCellType` is of type `image`, or `clickableimage`.
+- `ColMultiLine` - True when the text in the cells should wrap to multiple lines if too long to fit the available width.
+This affects both display and editing modes.lization, and performance optimizations.

 I'm currently away on my anniversary trip so the ReadMe and portions of the PCF still need updates, consider this the Beta release